-A sangha is a local community of mindfulness practitioners who gather to meditate, share their joys and difficulties and to encourage each other on the path of mindfulness practice.
+A sangha is a community of mindfulness practitioners who gather to meditate, share their joys and difficulties and to encourage each other on the path of mindfulness practice.
 Meeting regularly with others to sit and share together is a powerful way to cultivate our understanding and compassion and deepen our connection with others.

 Find a Sangha

 There are sanghas all over the world practicing in the tradition of Thich Nhat Hanh.
 We encourage you to search for a local practice community.
+The map below can help you locate a group in your area.

 Start a Sangha